kucherenko/basta/README.md

 ## TODO

-Basta tool is continuously improve, all plans are [here](TODO.md).
+Basta tool is continuously improved, all plans are [here](TODO.md).
 Please feel free to add new feature requests.

 ## License